Grady Stiles: Media and popular culture

 Fred Rosen wrote a book on the case called Lobster Boy: The Bizarre Life and Brutal Death of Grady Stiles Jr., and E! made a True Hollywood Story episode based on the case titled "The Murder of Lobster Boy".
 A&E Network also made a City Confidential episode based on the case called "Gibsonton: The Last Side Show".

 Stiles' likeness appears on the album cover for Silverchair's Freak Show.

 A person like Grady, going by the name of "Lobster Boy", appears in a Deadpool comic.
 Deadpool was hired to assassinate him, but fails when he figures out he is possessed by Xaphan, a fallen angel, and starts possessing the souls.
 He was later saved by the two Ghost Riders, but at the end is shot again in the head by Deadpool for being cruel to other freaks.

-On HBO's Carnivàle, set on a traveling carnival during the Great Depression, the central character, Ben Hawkins, is sent out by his employers to investigate rumors of a "Scorpion Boy" in a nearby town in the episode "Lonnigan, Texas".

 American Freakshow: The Terrible Tale of Sloth Boy, a graphic novel published by IDW Publishing, tells the tale of Dante Browning, a carnival sideshow performer with clawed hands who, because of his abuse and cruelty to his family, is shot to death by a hit man hired by his wife and stepson while in his home in Gibsonton, Florida.

 American Horror Story: Freak Show has a Lobster Boy character.
 It also includes a small statue in the likeness of Stiles in the opening credits.
 In addition, a snapshot of Stiles is briefly seen at the American Morbidity Museum in the third episode ("Edward Mordrake, Part I").

 John Strohm wrote "Ballad of Lobster Boy," inspired by Grady Stiles and recorded the song for his 1999 album Vestavia.

 In his memoir Tibetan Peach Pie, author Tom Robbins refers to Stiles' life and death.

-American History comedy Podcast, The Dollop, did an episode in 2014 discussing Grady Stiles.
+The American history comedy podcastThe Dollop did an episode in 2014 discussing Grady Stiles.

-Killer Carnies TV show on the Discovery Plus app Season 1 episode 1 titled The Sideshow Murders tells the story of the murder of Grady Stiles Jr. AKA Lobster Boy.
+The first episode of the Discovery show Killer Carnies, titled "The Sideshow Murders," tells the story of Stiles' murder.

+British progressive rock band Circu5 created a fictional narrative centred on a high-functioning psychopath assigned the codename “Grady”, a reference to Grady Stiles.